ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 The next step is to create the connection string.
 We need to create the connection string based on values from our RDS and also database password (secure parameter we added to pulumi configuration).
 Before describing how we construct the connection string we should mention how inputs and outputs are working in pulumi.
-Pulumi create resources asynchronously which means outputs of a given resource might not be available immediately.
+Pulumi creates resources asynchronously which means outputs of a given resource might not be available immediately in the next step in the sequence.

 Pulumi uses a special type called output.
 According to pulumi documentation: